akiokio/ReactSignupLoginComponent/README.md

 - Callbacks for every action
 - 100% test coverage
 - Drop-in component
-- Custom labels for any text: replace any text to your own nice for customization or internationalization
+- Custom labels for any text nice for customization or internationalization

 ## How to use it